The Book of Revelation, Chapter 3

 As long as I live!

-At home, while we waited for the people to arrive for the reception, I sat in the easy chair, where I had studied the sciences while at Maryland, and read these words in the Bible:
+At home, waiting for the people to arrive for the reception, I read these words in the Bible:

 “After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
 They were looking intently into the sky as he was going….”

 Sunday, August 18, 1974.
-I arose late on Sunday and was eating breakfast when my parents came back from the 8 am Mass at which I had promised Fr.
+I arose late on Sunday and was eating breakfast when my parents came back from 8 a.m.
+Mass at which I had promised Fr.
 Rogan that I would attend.

-I made a lame excuse but my mom interrupted me.
+I made a lame excuse, but Mom interrupted me.